 By mapping the patient journey, you can build stronger patient relationships by listening across all channels to determine where experiences are falling short or where unmet needs emerge.
 This enables you to look for opportunities to expand alternatives, streamline initiatives, and create new, engaging ways for your patients to share feedback.

 Create strategic alignment

-Utilise your patient journey map to prioritise projects or improvement efforts.
+Utilize your patient journey map to prioritize projects or improvement efforts.
 It can also help you to better engage interdepartmental staff to better understand policies and work together toward patient experience goals.